 Your students are out of school and off having fun while you're busy scheduling professional development opportunities into your calendar.
-Don't let your summer PD get in the way of your fun -- make it an integral part with this list of three great ideas.
+Why not incorporate fun into your summer PD by making it an integral part of your summer activities.

-No dragging your feet to these events.
-These professional development opportunities will leave you feeling renewed and inspired (while still leaving you time to relax).
+These three professional development opportunities will leave you feeling renewed and inspired, while still giving you plenty of time to relax and enjoy your summer.